-The mission of the ISU Dietetics Internship Program is to enhance human health and quality of life by preparing entry level Registered Dietitian Nutritionists for current and emerging roles in diverse settings.
+The mission of the ISU Dietetic Internship (ISU DI) is to enhance human health and quality of life by preparing competent entry-level Registered Dietitian Nutritionists for current and emerging roles in diverse settings.

-Goal 1: The ISU Dietetics Internship Program will develop entry-level Registered Dietitian Nutritionists who possess skills necessary for success in the emerging roles in current and future general dietetics practice in multi-disciplinary, community-based and diverse settings.
+Goal 1: The ISU Dietetic Internship Program will develop competent entry-level Registered Dietitian Nutritionists who possess skills necessary for success in the emerging roles in current and future general dietetics practice in multi-disciplinary, community-based and diverse settings.

-- 1.5 Over a 5 year period 75% of the responding employers of the program graduates will agree that the graduate exhibits skills related to those of competent entry-level dietitians.
+- 75% of the responding employers of the program graduates will agree that the graduate exhibits skills related to those of competent entry-level RDNs.
+(Compiled from all returned surveys.)

-- 1.6 Over a 5 year period 75% of the responding graduates who participated in the optional international community nutrition rotation will agree that participation in the optional international community nutrition rotation resulted in skill development related to cultural diversity.
+- 75% of the responding graduates who participated in the optional international community nutrition rotation will agree that participation resulted in skills development related to cultural diversity.
+(Compiled from all returned surveys.)

-Goal 2: The ISU Dietetics Internship Program graduates will contribute to the pool of registered dietitian nutritionists in diverse settings.
+Goal 2: The ISU Dietetic Internship Program graduates will contribute to the pool of competent registered dietitian nutritionists in diverse settings.

 The ISU DI has developed the following concentration area: